You want smart political talk without the meltdowns?

 It continued with Van Jones, David Axelrod, James Carville, and now David Ignatius.

-Do you agree with me that it looks like dominoes are falling in a way that it's going to be Democrats that are going to be pushing Joe Biden out and not wanting them to run for re-election?
+Do you agree with me that it looks like dominoes are falling in a way that it's going to be Democrats that are going to be pushing Joe Biden out and not wanting him to run for re-election?

-Well, first I think as of the litany, you left out the CNN poll.
+Well, first, I think as of the litany, you left out the CNN poll.

-The CNN poll, one other thing I left out, Joe Scarborough said every single Democrat that he and Mika Brzezinski talked to...
+One other thing I left out, Joe Scarborough said every single Democrat that he and Mika Brzezinski talked to say Biden's too old to run.

-Uh, and I don't think either one of them is getting out.
+They both decided to run, and I don't think either one of them is getting out.

 We'll get to that in a minute.

-Um by the way, Bidenomics, what happened today?
+By the way, Bidenomics, what happened today?

 Inflation went up.